whs-dot-hk/atom/README.md

 ## Module Structure

-A module in Atom is defined as a directory containing a `mod.nix` file.
-This structure allows for:
+Modules in Atom are defined as directories with a `mod.nix` file containing an attribute set define distinct modules.
+Subdirectories with `mod.nix` create nested modules.
+Features include:

-- **Modular Organization**: Each directory with a `mod.nix` file is treated as a distinct module.
-- **Auto-importing**: All `.nix` files in the module directory are automatically imported as module members.
+- **Explicit Scope**: All `.nix` files in the module directory are implicitly imported as module members with their associated scope.
+Manual `import` is prohibited, ensuring a consistent global namespace.
-- **Nested Modules**: Subdirectories containing `mod.nix` files are treated as nested modules.
+- **Direct Type Declaration**: Enables declaring code as its intended type without function wrappers.
+Enhances Nix's introspection capabilities, allowing complete Atom exploration in REPLs, while laying groundwork for future static analysis tooling.
-- **Public/Private Distinction**: Capitalized names in `mod.nix` denote public exports; all others are private by default.
+- **Public/Private Distinction**: Capitalized members denote public exports; all others are private by default.
-- **Static File Access**: `mod.outPath` for non-Nix files, excluding submodules.
+- **Static File Access**: `mod.outPath` provides access to non-Nix files, excluding submodules, offering an efficient file system API with a well-defined scope.

-This approach enables clean separation of concerns, easy refactoring, and controlled access to module contents, while maintaining the ability to include necessary static files within each module's scope.
+These features collectively provide a structured, introspectable, and efficient module system that enhances code organization and maintainability in Nix projects.

 ## Scoping Examples